 For most homeowners, their home is the biggest investment they’ll make in a lifetime.
 That’s why one of the most important things you can do is to take steps to protect that investment.
 And perhaps the most integral component of protecting that investment is keeping your roof in good working condition for as long as possible.

-But to keep your roof in good shape, it’s important to keep an eye out for common roof repairs and manage them before they become serious.
-In this post from J&J Roofing in Michigan, we’re covering some of the most common residential roof repairs so you know what to watch out for.
+But to keep your roof in good shape, it’s essential to check for common roof repairs and manage them before they become serious.
+This post from J&J Roofing in Michigan covers some of the most common residential roof repairs, so you know what to watch out for.

 Although shingle damage can be one of the more obvious roof repair issues, these issues are not always visible to an untrained eye.
-These are some of the most common shingle problems for residential roofs:

 This is fairly self-explanatory.
 Missing shingles can often occur after a strong storm.
 However, damaged shingles can also be lifted off over time when left without repair.

 Similar to missing shingles, cracked shingles allow moisture to get into the roof underlayment, which can cause serious structural issues and mold growth inside your home.

 When shingles are missing granules, the roof structure underneath can become vulnerable.
 You may recognize this problem by the presence of granules on your lawn.

 As roofs age, exposure to years of extreme weather and freeze and thaw cycles can lead to shrinkage in some shingle materials.

 Sometimes shingles can lift at the edges, allowing moisture into the roof underlayment.

 Heat and thaw cycles and exposure to moisture can lead to shingle curling.
 Cupping refers to shingles curling outward, whereas clawing refers to shingles curling in.
 Not only does this look unattractive, but it can also lead to shingles lifting.

 Other Common Roof Repair Issues